MrPigss/DecoRouter/README.md

 One of the things that I love about FastAPI is how easy it is to setup different routes.
 Just use a decorator above the function that corresponds to that route and done.
 [![FastAPI Screen Shot][FastAPI-screenshot]](./images/FastAPI.png)
-It's easy to see wich route corresponds to wich function and vice versa.
+It's easy to see which route corresponds to which function and vice versa.

 <p align="right">(<a href="#top">back to top</a>)</p>